AryToNeX/Glasscord/README.md

 #### Notes for Discord

+The Glasscord own CSS Loader is currently depreceated in the current state for Discord usage.

-You can use a third party CSS loader to load Discord themes.
+So you will have to use a third party CSS loader to load Discord themes.

-If that's the case, please install it FIRST, then install Glasscord AFTER you completed the other installation.
+If you don´t have one installed, please install it FIRST, then install Glasscord AFTER you completed the other installation.

-This MAY BREAK the ability of the third party CSS loader to auto-update itself, so be warned!
+Doing otherwise MAY BREAK the ability of the third party CSS loader to auto-update itself, so be warned!

+The default glasscord theme are adapted for [Powercord](https://github.com/powercord-org/powercord) usage, but [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord), [EnhancedDiscord](https://github.com/joe27g/EnhancedDiscord) and [BandagedBetterDiscord](https://github.com/rauenzi/BetterDiscordApp) work as well.

+The root discord electron installation folder is habitually situated in :

+        - Windows: `%appdata%/discord/app-*`; take the latest app version number if you have multiple ones.;
+        - Linux: `/opt/discord/`; this may vary depending of your distribution as it may also be situated in `/usr/share/discord`.
+It may vary if you´ve installed Glasscord on a Snap/Flatpak package.
+        - macOS: `~/Library/Application Support/discord`.

 ## How do I USE it?
 Assuming you already installed everything correctly, you will need to load a custom CSS theme which supports Glasscord.